opennorth-archive/postal_code_to_edid_webservice/README.md

 [Daniel Haran](https://github.com/danielharan) for the [first version](http://github.com/danielharan/postal_code_to_edid_webservice)
 of this web service.

+## Bugs?
+Questions?

+The main repository is on GitHub: [http://github.com/opennorth/postal_code_to_edid_webservice](http://github.com/opennorth/postal_code_to_edid_webservice), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

 Copyright (c) 2011 Open North Inc., released under the MIT license